raspberrypilearning/teachers-guide/physical-setup.md

 ## Option 2 - Use a KVM switch

-A Keyboard Video Monitor (KVM) switch allows you to control two different computers using the same peripherals.
+A keyboard video monitor (KVM) switch allows you to control two different computers using the same peripherals.
 You can purchase [KVM switches](http://www.ebuyer.com/store/Networking/cat/KVM-Switches) relatively cheaply if you shop around.

 With a KVM switch, changing between using the Raspberry Pi and the PC can be accomplished with the push of a button.
 Simply connect the keyboard, mouse, and monitor to the KVM switch, and then connect both the Raspberry Pi and PC to the KVM switch.